| Gut Health gut support Health

 By Sara Novak

 Stomach acid is really important for keeping your digestive system in check as well as promoting good overall health.
 Its first role is to break down foods in your diet so that your body is better able to absorb nutrients and excrete the waste.
 Its secondary, but also very important role, is in killing infections and helping your immune system to fend off illness.
-When you do not have enough stomach acid, you are more likely to have trouble with digestion as well as being more vulnerable to getting sick.
+When you do not have enough stomach acid, you are more likely to have trouble with digestion.
+Low stomach acid also leaves you more vulnerable to getting sick.
 If you are interested in increasing stomach acid, this is what you need to know.

 Table Of Contents: